chris-gr81/application_portfolio/README.md

 * **Tech stack: Python/CSV**
 * This is a completely self-created final project for Harvard's CS50 Python course.
 The script reads directory structures and permanently clones them into a CSV file.
 The directory can be called via the command line and the files in it can be commented.

+### java_arrayMap:
+* **Tech stack: Java/JavaDoc**
+* This data structure was created as part of a study assignment.
+The structure is a map implementation based on a multidimensional array, which implements the most important functions of the Java map interface.
+The code is fully commented in JavaDoc format and is fully operational as soon as it is imported.